Kiwi Gardner: Professional career

 After going undrafted in the 2013 NBA draft, Gardner spent the 2013–14 season in the NBA Development League with the Santa Cruz Warriors.
 After a stint with the Golden State Warriors during the 2014 NBA Summer League, Gardner returned to Santa Cruz for the 2014–15 season and helped the Warriors win the D-League championship.

 In 2015, Gardner played in Mexico for Pioneros de Los Mochis.
 For the 2015–16 season, he played in Saudi Arabia with Al-Ansar.
 He scored 74 points in a game outside Mecca.

 After a preseason stint with the Windy City Bulls in November 2016, Gardner joined the Westports Malaysia Dragons of the ASEAN Basketball League in February 2017.
 After one season, Gardner played in lower professional and semi-professional leagues in China, Japan, and Hong Kong.

 On February 7, 2020, Gardner was acquired by the Santa Cruz Warriors, returning to the franchise for a second stint.
 He played 11 games to finish the 2019–20 NBA G League season.

 In March 2022, Gardner moved to Australia to play for the Illawarra Hawks of the NBL1 East.
-He was named the 2022 NBL1 East MVP.
+He was named the 2022 NBL1 East MVP and earned All-Star Five honors.

+Coaching career

+Gardner joined the coaching staff of the New Taipei Kings in the Taiwan Professional Basketball League for the 2024–25 season.